Why get vaccinated?

 - Up to about 8 out of 10 became fussy or irritable.

-Adults receiving the vaccine have reported redness, pain, and swelling where the shot was given.
-Mild fever, fatigue, headache, chills, or muscle pain have also been reported.
+Adults have reported pain, redness, and swelling where the shot was given; also mild fever, fatigue, headache, chills, or muscle pain.

 What if there is a serious reaction?